ISO 9001:2015 Clause 9.2 Internal Audit

-- Customer contract for conformity to contractual requirements through the various processes used to fulfill the customers order
+Customer contract for conformity to contractual requirements through the various processes used to fulfill the customers’ order.

-Process audits may include the following processes, as well, as related sub-processes – Context of organization; Leadership; Planning; support; Operations; Performance evaluation; Improvement.
+Process audits may include the following processes, as well, as related sub-processes – Context of the organization; Leadership; Planning; support; Operations; Performance evaluation; Improvement.
 A product/Service audit is a process audit that focuses on the processes needed for executing operations for the product or service realization.
 For the purposes of this discussion, however, there are two basic types, further sub-divided according to different emphases and objectives.
 The two types are external audits and internal audits.

 These are audits done outside one’s own organization and there are at least two distinct types of external audit second and third party.